Fire Safety & Rescue

 Overview

-The Fire Science and Rescue Program helps students get ready for jobs in emergency services.
+The Fire Safety & Rescue Program helps students get ready for jobs in emergency services.
 This includes careers like firefighter, EMT (Emergency Medical Technician), and 911 operator.

 Students learn how to: